DataTable can load data of various formats, such as:

 }};

-When loading a non-json data, you need to specify the datatype property in config, or set the second parameter of the parse/load method to the name of the expected data type.
+When loading a non-JSON data, you need to specify the datatype property in config, or pass the name of the expected data type as the second parameter of the parse/load method.

 Loading from XML